nitzmahone/ansible-builder/docs/definition.rst

 Build args used by ``ansible-builder`` are the following:

     ``ANSIBLE_GALAXY_CLI_COLLECTION_OPTS``
-      This allows the user to pass the '--pre' flag (or others) to enable the installation of pre-releases collections.
+      This allows the user to pass the `--pre` flag (or others) to enable the installation of pre-release collections.

     ``ANSIBLE_GALAXY_CLI_ROLE_OPTS``
-      This allows the user to pass any flags to the role installation.
+      This allows the user to pass any flags, such as `--no-deps`, to the role installation.

 Values given inside of ``build_arg_defaults`` will be hard-coded into the Containerfile, so they will persist if ``podman build`` is called manually.